Sarah269/psychic-eureka-AI/LLM1_Hypotenuse/README.md

 # LLM 1 - Hypotenuse

 ## Project
-This project interacts with Ollama LLM using Langchain.
+This project interacts with Ollama LLM using Langchain iwthin a Colab notebook.
 The model is provided with the values for two sides of a triangle, a and b.
 The model is asked to return the value for the hypotenuse of a right-angled triangle, side c.

 ## Tools
 - Colab